Social Sciences: Transformations & transitions

 Authors are encouraged to submit original manuscripts that contribute to the existing knowledge base on the RCEP and its implications for the EU.
 Both theoretical and empirical studies are welcome.

-The deadline for paper submissions is November 01, 2023, and the tentative publication of the Special Issue is scheduled for December 2023.
+The deadline for paper submissions is December 31, 2023, and the tentative publication of the Special Issue is scheduled for February-March 2024.

 For more details regarding manuscript formatting, citation style, and other submission guidelines, please visit Authors' Page.